Ultra-Commerce-Staging/uc-paypal/docs/PayPal-Quick-Start.md

 # PayPal Checkout Quick Start

-Broadleaf Commerce offers an out-of-the-box PayPal solution that requires little configuration and is easily set up.
+Ultra Commerce offers an out-of-the-box PayPal solution that requires little configuration and is easily set up.

 **You must have completed the [[PayPal Environment Setup]] before continuing**